John Coltrane, Charlie Parker, Stan Getz, and—dare I say—the infamous Kenny G, all have one thing in common. That’s right: the saxophone.

 We advise booking as soon as possible, especially if you have special musical requests, but we handle last-minute bookings all the time at Encore and can easily find a saxophonist at short notice.

-Every saxophonist will set their own rates, but expect a fee of £200+ for two 45-minute sets, plus travel expenses if applicable.
+Every saxophonist will set their own rates, but expect the following fees plus travel expenses if applicable:

-You may have to factor in travel costs if the musician isn’t local.
-Most musicians have a set radius from their home (generally 15-20 miles) and charge extra for any travel outside that area.
+Even if you want to “hire a saxophonist near me,” the chances are you will still have to factor in travel costs for the musician.
+Most professional musicians have a set radius from their home (generally 15-20 miles) and charge extra for any travel outside that area.